Be-Shary/Nagios-Lenovo-DS2200-Check/README.md

 ## Overview
 It was written in a hurry so I know the code is a bit messy.
 Maybe I'll fix it someday.
 For now, it works and that's enough.

+## Requirements
+It has been tested on:
+* Python (2.7.6 && 3.9.5)
+* Lenovo ThinkSystem DS2200 - ver.
+GT280R008-04
+* Ubuntu 20.04
+* CentOS (7.0 && 8.0)

+It's require PARAMIKO:
+`pip install paramiko`

 ### How it works
 Plugin connect to storage via ssh and check what you need.
-If all health elements of check will be OK (or N/A in some cases), respond for nagios will be OK (GREEN).
-If there will be error or fail, plug in return CRITICAL alert
+If all health elements of check will be OK (or N/A in some cases), the nagios response will be OK (GREEN).
+If there will be error or fail, plug in return CRITICAL alert.
+Only initiators check will return warning if some problem will found.

 ### How to use it